-Alternative 2 would deepen the entire pond to 4.2 feet.
+Alternative 3 would deepen the entire pond to 6.0 feet.
 This is the maximum possible depth that can be achieved while keeping the cost of the construction project and other associated fees within the \$1,000,000 currently budgeted in the BCWMC CIP.
-Increasing the depth to 4.2 feet should preserve the wetland characteristics of the current site.
-Deepening the pond to 4.2 feet would provide additional permanent pool volume and associated water quality improvements for additional sedimentation.
-This alternative would involve additional permitting considerations because it would require excavating into native material in a MDNR public water wetland, which is also under jurisdiction of the USACE.
+Increasing the depth to 6.0 feet should also preserve the wetland characteristics of the current site (see Section 5.2.2).
+Deepening the pond to 6.0 feet would provide further additional permanent pool volume and associated water quality improvements for additional sedimentation.
+The project would also maintain the pond's flood control benefits by providing sediment storage (see discussion in Section 8.0).
+As for alternative 2, this alternative would involve additional permitting considerations because it would require excavating into native material in a MDNR public water wetland, which is also under jurisdiction of the USACE.